-To receive 5 Optional points, in addition to the Mandatory or other Optional requirements noted above, provide projected operating EUI of the project in kBTU/ft2/ year and kBTU/ bedroom/ year as well as projected operating building emissions intensity for the project in tCO2e/ft2/ year and tCO2e/ bedroom/ year.
+To receive 5 Optional points, in addition to the Mandatory or other Optional requirements noted above, provide projected operating EUI of the project in kBTU/ft2/year as well as projected operating building emissions intensity for the project in tCO2e/ft2/year.
 Include results for these figures with and without the project's production of on-site energy generation (if applicable).
 Include the source of these figures for your project (ERI model, ASHRAE model, other).
 If a more precise figure is not available, use the national database average source energy conversion factors from ASHRAE standard 105 for converting energy use intensity to emissions intensity.
-If following the ERI pathway, provide the average, best, and worst per dwelling unit statistics for the project.
+If following the ERI pathway, provide the average, best, and worst per Dwelling Unit statistics for the project.